 If you prefer a holiday away from mass tourism, or you want to spend your time exploring beaches and enjoying nature, Sithonia is the place for you.
 The 516.848 km2 of pine forests, vineyards, grasslands, and hills, without many resorts or luxury modern facilities, brings you the feeling of connection with nature that surrounds you.
 Here you can see the biggest natural harbor in Greece – Porto Koufo as well as one of the oldest pine trees in the world if you go hiking.
 Oh, and you should probably visit Ammouliani- the only inhabited island in Halkidiki, mostly because it is nothing less than paradise.

 3. Relaxing atmosphere

 It is rarely too hot in Sithonia because of the pine trees everywhere and the soft breeze that wafts among them.
 It gives this place a wonderful relaxing vibe.
 And not only that.
 Everything in Sithonia is slow and aims to celebrate life.
-You will feel it in the locals’ smiles, on every beach, small shop, restaurants, fishing villages and small bays.
+You will feel it in the locals’ smiles, on every beach, small shop, restaurants, fishing villages, and small bays.
 So take a sip of Greek Frappe lay back and enjoy life in its purest form.
-And when you are done relaxing, take a tour around the island and visit all those little picturesque villages away from beaches and seaside area.
+And when you are done relaxing, take a tour around the island and visit all those little picturesque villages away from beaches and seaside areas.

 4. Camping holiday style